adamfortuno/Training.Python/notes.modules.md

 importlib.reload(pandas)
 ```

-## Projects
+## Packages

-Projects are a mechanism for organizing large collections of relate modules.
+Packages are a mechanism for organizing large collections of relate modules.
 Think of packages as directories on a file system.
 Think of modules like files within the directories.
 A package is nothing more than a directory hosting a __init__.py file.
 Packages contain modules.

 * All packages are modules, but not all modules are packages.
 * Packages can contain modules or packages (sub-packages).